rc9000/snmp-probe-algos/README.md

 # snmp-probe-algos

 Probe which SNMPv3 authentication and privacy protocol names your local Net-SNMP has compiled in.
-Default mode fetches candidate names and aliases from the official Net-SNMP master branch.
+The actual test is just trying to start snmpget with the respective `-a` or `-x` flag.
+Default mode fetches candidate names and aliases from the official Net-SNMP master branch source code.

 ## Ubuntu 22.04 LTS example
 ```